BlueSmiley/Least-Common-Ancestor/README.md

-# softeng1
+# Least Common Ancestor

-A repository for software engineering project 1
+A repository for software engineering project 1 - Finding the least common ancestor of a binary tree/directed acyclic graph

 # Table of Contents
 ---